KomalKalra05/Anemia-Detection/README.md

 This system has two main features:
 1. **Anemia Prediction**: Analyzes 5 blood parameters to predict if a patient has anemia
-2. **Blood Cell Classification**: Identifies blood cell types (eosinophil or neutrophil) from microscopy images
+2. **Blood Cell Classification**: Identifies blood cell types (eosinophil or neutrophil) from microscopic images

 ## ✨ Features